topfunky/qmk_firmware/keyboards/keebio/iris_lm/keymaps/topfunky/README.md

     -   `KC_MSTP` - Stop
     -   `KC_MPLY` - Play/Pause
     -   `KC_VOLD` - Volume down
+-   Tapping term
+    -   Print current tapping term
+    -   Increment, decrement

 ### RGB Matrix Configuration

-The keymap includes sophisticated RGB matrix control.
+The keymap includes RGB matrix features.

 Layer-specific colors are set in `layer_state_set_user()`:

 -   Each layer gets a distinct color for easy identification
 -   Default layer maintains the cycle animation
 -   Other layers use solid colors when activated
+-   There are currently no colors for other modifier keys such as shift, GUI, etc.

 ### Build Configuration